bnnm/wwiser-utils/doc/NAMES.md

 This `wwnames.txt` will contain lots of garbage (no need to clean), but also many possible candidates.
 A thing to note is that Wwise conversion from names to numbers is fairly simple, meaning multiple names may end up with the same number AKA "false positives".

 `strings2.exe` tries to finds names separated by null bytes.
 This sometimes makes text that contains unwanted letters (like `@nbgm_01<` that would be bytes).
 To improve those cases you can try `wwiser-utils/sstr/sstr.exe`, that tries to find *sized strings* that games often use and gives much better results on those cases.
-Note that games may mix both types of strings you could try both anyway.
+Note that games may mix both types of strings so you could try both anyway.

 So you want to fill the list with many candidates, but not so many that false positives start appearing.
 Various tricks about making and improving the list are described later.